Issued 15 December 2017

 - Investment decisions for unlisted transactions (pre-IPO) are subject to committee review and approval.

-- Implementation of investment decisions shall ensure fair treatment of funds and portfolios.
+Implementation of investment decisions shall ensure fair and equitable treatment of funds and portfolios.

 - Trade execution shall, where feasible, be separated from investment decisions.